microsoft/BotFramework-Composer/.github/ISSUE_TEMPLATE/bot-framework-composer-bug.md

 Give a clear and concise description of what the bug is.

 ## Browser
-Check what browser you are using, or add new if it's not in the list.
+What browser are you using?
+Complete the necessary portions of this template and delete the rest.

 - [ ] Chrome
 - [ ] Safari